Royal Air Maroc Logo

 Royal Air Maroc LogoRoyal Air Maroc Logo PNG

 The Royal Air Maroc logo reflects the airline’s national pride and its connection to the country’s rich cultural history.
-It also conveys the image of a reliable and authoritative carrier committed to offering customers the highest-quality service.
+It also conveys the image of a reliable, authoritative carrier committed to delivering the highest-quality service.

 Royal Air Maroc: Brand overview

-By 1975, the airline had launched transatlantic flights to New York, becoming the first African airline to establish regular service between Africa and the United States.
-This milestone solidified the airline’s status as a leading African carrier.
+By 1975, the airline had launched transatlantic flights to New York, becoming the first African carrier with regular service between Africa and the United States.
+In the 1980s, the Boeing 737 and 757 aircraft served short- and medium-haul routes.
+In 1993, Morocco began partial privatization by selling 20 percent of the company to private investors.

 Meaning and History